Cameron-Savage123/Cameron-Savage123/README.md

 -**Action**: I used professional attire, structured my answers with the STAR method, and focused on maintaining good posture and tone throughout the recording.

 -**Result**: Although this section wasn’t officially marked, I’m confident that my performance met the expected standards.
-The experience improved my comfort level in recorded interviews—a skill increasingly important for remote hiring processes.
+The experience improved my comfort level in recorded interviews.This being a skill increasingly important for remote hiring processes.

 ##  Professional Networking
 <details> <summary>Evidence</summary>